1KHA/dhwmk/memory-bank/activeContext.md

 - **Progressive Enhancement:** Added new fields without breaking existing registration flow, allowing for gradual rollout of new features.
 - **Data Validation:** Maintained robust validation while accommodating new field requirements.

+### Object Storage Patterns
+- **Folder Organization:** Implemented a folder-based organization system in blob storage:
+  - 'teams' folder for team registration attachments
+  - 'milestones' folder for milestone submissions
+- **Unique Filenames:** Generated unique filenames with timestamps to prevent collisions
+- **Error Handling:** Implemented robust error handling for file uploads with graceful fallbacks
+- **Access Control:** Set appropriate public access for files that need to be directly accessible

 ## 5. Technical Debt & Considerations
 - **Field Mapping:** Current implementation maps new CSV fields to old database structure - consider refactoring for cleaner data model
 - **Form Complexity:** Registration form is becoming complex with multiple question sets - consider breaking into steps or sections
 - **Data Consistency:** Need to ensure all admin interfaces can handle both old and new data formats during transition period
+- **File Management:** Need to implement proper file lifecycle management to prevent orphaned files in blob storage
+- **Storage Costs:** Monitor blob storage usage as it's a paid service with usage-based pricing
+- **File Size Limits:** Current implementation has a 10MB file size limit for milestone submissions - may need adjustment based on user needs